directus/directus/docs/extensions/hooks.md

 The filter register function receives two parameters:

 - The event name
-- A callback function that is executed whenever the event fires.
+- A callback function that is executed whenever the event is emitted.

 The callback function itself receives three parameters: